anthonycorletti/snok/README.md

 # python_project_template

-A minimal python project template, using `flit` for depenency management and publishing, which can be used for CLIs, APIs, GRPC, and other python applications.
+A minimal python project template that can be used for CLIs, APIs, GRPC, and other python applications.

 ## Usage